 Search your desired flights on different country’s websites such as Kayak.com.au/flights to find better ticket fares.
 In addition to having a different pricing system which can produce cheaper flights, being charged in Australian dollars can also sometimes result in a cheaper fare compared to USD, Euro, or other currencies.

-7. Use Priceline’s last minute booking deals to save vacation money
+7. Use Priceline’s last-minute booking deals to save vacation money

-With last minute booking on Priceline.com, you will be given a price, a window of departure times (morning and evening flights) the amount of stops, and a handful of airlines but you won’t know exactly which flight you’ll be on until you book.
+With last minute booking on Priceline.com, you will be given a price, a window of departure times (morning and evening flights) the number of stops, and a handful of airlines but you won’t know exactly which flight you’ll be on until you book.
 I used this when I booked a flight from New York to Los Angeles the day before and paid $300 instead of $500 for a non-stop flight with American Airlines.